 Fiddleheads (ostrich ferns) have been harvested from the wild and eaten as a traditional food for centuries in Maine, Japan, and Canada’s Maritime provinces.
 They are best prepared simply, to allow the pure flavour of the fiddlehead to really shine.
-In this recipe, where they are lightly cooked in vegan butter and drizzled with fresh lemon juice, you will be able to savour the unique taste of fiddleheads with every bite.
+In this recipe, where they are lightly cooked in vegan butter and drizzled with fresh lemon juice, you’ll be able to savour these strange little vegetables with every bite.

 In Canada, “fiddlehead” refers to the young, coiled leaves of a specific type of fern called the ostrich fern.
 Another name is the fiddlehead fern.
 Despite being a Canadian native, they are a very elusive vegetable in the produce aisles.
 Most fiddleheads are still harvested wild, and they’re only in season for a very short time, usually from May to early June depending on the province.